 If the virtual host is on the same physical switch, you need to configure a switch level span.

 If the virtual host is on a different switch, you need to configure RSPAN or ERSPAN*.

 |Physical||Physical on the same switch||Physical switch must support SPAN/Port Mirroring.|

 |Physical||Physical on a different switch||Requires physical switches to support RSPAN or ERSPAN*.|

 * ERSPAN is only supported when decapsulation is performed before the traffic is analyzed by ATA.

-Make sure that domain controllers and the ATA Gateways to which they connect have time synchronized to within 5 minutes of each other.
+Make sure that domain controllers and the ATA Gateways to which they connect have time synchronized to within five minutes of each other.

 If you are working with virtualization clusters:

 - For each domain controller running on the virtualization cluster in a virtual machine with the ATA Gateway, configure affinity between the domain controller and the ATA Gateway.
-This way when the domain controller moves to another host in the cluster the ATA Gateway will follow it.
-This works well when there are a few domain controllers. > [!NOTE] > If your environment supports Virtual to Virtual on different hosts (RSPAN) you do not need to worry about affinity. >
+This way when the domain controller moves to another host in the cluster the ATA Gateway follows it.
+This works well when there are a few domain controllers.

 After configuring port mirroring, validate that port mirroring is working before installing the ATA Gateway.